 Since all 50 US states and Washington, D.C. require you to carry proof of insurance when you drive, you’ll face some consequences if you’re caught without it in Arizona.
 The state’s penalty for driving without car insurance is a fine of at least $250 for your first offense; you could also face a license suspension of three months.

-In spite of the law stating you must be insured to drive, an estimated 20% or more of Arizona’s drivers don’t carry the legal minimum for auto insurance.
+An estimated 20% or more of Arizona’s drivers don’t carry the legal minimum for auto insurance.
 That’s above the national average, which seems to be around 15% of all drivers.
-To avoid getting stuck with someone else’s bill in an accident with an uninsured driver, you might want to consider adding uninsured or underinsured motorist coverage onto your policy.
+To avoid getting stuck with someone else’s bill in an accident with an uninsured driver, you might want to consider adding uninsured or underinsured motorist coverage to your policy.

 Finding affordable coverage or getting denied for coverage because you’re considered a high-risk driver isn’t fun.
 With WAAIP, you can find options through the Western Association of Automobile Insurance Plans (WAAIP).
 You’ll be assigned an affordable provider through the WAAIP network of insurers.
 Any extra risk you pose to the insurance provider is spread across the network of companies.

-Yes you can — and that might be a great option if you’re in need of insurance but don’t need a six-month or annual policy.
+You can get temporary insurance in Arizona, and that might be a great option if you’re in need of insurance but don’t need a six-month or annual policy.
 Some examples of this might include renting a car, returning home on a break from college, or planning to sell your car within a few days or weeks of when your current policy expires.

-If you’re stopped by police or are involved in an accident in Arizona and you don’t have car insurance, you face suspension of your license, registration and plates.
+If you’re stopped by police or are involved in an accident in Arizona and you don’t have proof of car insurance, you face suspension of your license, registration and plates.

 Arizona is one of 10 “No Pay, No Play” states.
 In these states, if you are in an accident and do not have your own car insurance, you’re limited in how much compensation you can receive for your injuries.
 For instance, you cannot receive compensation for “pain and suffering” — the legal term for physical and emotional stress that’s the result of an injury — but you can get reimbursed for related medical bills.

-While most US states have a standard list of traffic and driving laws, the Grand Canyon State has a few you’ll want to make note of before hitting the road.
+While most US states have a standard list of traffic and driving laws, Arizona has a few you’ll want to make note of before hitting the road.

-Most of Arizona’s other traffic laws are fairly standard — obey speed limits, obey all traffic signs and signals, and you should be just fine.
+Most of Arizona’s other traffic laws are fairly standard.
+Obey speed limits, traffic signs and signals and you should be just fine.

 Laws concerning blood alcohol content (BAC) used to have some variance from state to state, but no more.
 No matter if you’re in Arizona or Maine, it’s illegal to drive with a BAC above 0.08%, and commercial drivers face even stricter rules with a BAC limit of only 0.04%.
 If you’re caught driving over the limit in Arizona, you’ll face hefty fines, a drivers license suspension and possibly even jail time for your first offense.
 Any subsequent instances of driving drunk, and the consequences quickly get more severe.

-Yes you can.
+Yes, you can file for SR-22 insurance in Arizona.
 You may need an SR-22 form if you’ve been convicted of a severe moving violation, such as DUI/DWI or reckless driving, or if you’ve accumulated too many violation points on your drivers license in the past three years.
 An SR-22 form lets the state know that you’re carrying at least the minimum for auto liability insurance so you can legally drive again.

 A car accident can leave you shaken and traumatized.
 Which is why it’s best to prepare for one so that you know the important steps to take afterward.
 If you’re in an accident, ensure that you’re safe and protect yourself against any unnecessary worries when processing your car insurance claim.